DivyaBansal/FortyFiveDays/ML_pointers.md

 	- Sampling bias
 4. Group attribution and bias: generalizing what is true for individual data points to the group they belong to.
 5. Implicit bias: occurs when assumptions are made based on one's own mental models and personal experiences that do not necessarily apply more generally.
 E.g. confirmation bias, where model builders unconsciously process data and train models in ways that affirm preexisting beliefs and hypotheses.

+Some important questions to investigate when auditing a dataset for fairness:
+- **Are there missing feature values for a large number of observations?**
+- **Are there features that are missing that might affect other features?**
+- **Are there any unexpected feature values?**
+- **What signs of data skew do you see?**

 # Best Practices
 Structure: